nuxt/nuxt/docs/3.api/1.composables/use-runtime-config.md

 ## Access Runtime Config

-To access runtime config, we can use `useRuntimeConfig()` composable:
+To access the runtime config, we can use the `useRuntimeConfig()` composable:

 ```ts [server/api/test.ts]
 export default async () => {